Our submissions are currently OPEN until May 15th, 2023 at 11:59 PM EDT!

 Please read all guidelines carefully before submitting.

-Delicate Friend is an adult (18+) space for sexual or intimate art or literature you enjoyed creating.
+Delicate Friend is an adult (18+) space for erotic and intimate art and literature that you enjoyed creating.
 Art is work, so enjoyment does not exclude difficulty.
 Difficulty can be exciting!
-At the end of the day, we want this journal to be a fun experience for us and our readers.
+At the same time, we want this journal to be a fun experience for our contributors and readers.

-Delicate Friend is now a paying market!
-We pay $10+ to each accepted contributor upon digital release.
+Delicate Friend is a paying market!
+We pay $10+ to each accepted contributor upon issue release.

 We are not looking for graphic descriptions of trauma, abuse, or non-consensual acts.

 Please limit the length of your submissions to the following: